<?xml version="1.0" encoding="UTF-8"?>

 <title>Take Charge Coaching</title>

-<atom:link href="http://takechargecoaching.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://takechargecoaching.com/feed/" rel="self" type="application/rss+xml" />

 <description>Take Charge of Your Career</description>